2024 FATF Targeted Update Summarised with Recommendations

 06 Aug, 2024

-2024 marks the 5th targeted review of the Targeted Update on Implementation of the FATF Standards On Virtual Assets and Virtual Asset Service Providers, which includes the implementation of the Travel Rule.
+2024 marks the 5th Targeted Update on Implementation of the FATF Standards On Virtual Assets and Virtual Asset Service Providers, which includes the implementation of the Travel Rule.

 In their recent findings, the FATF noted marginal improvements in the implementation of Recommendation 15 (R.15).
 The only notable progress appears to be in the areas of VASP registration or licensing.
 Although the number of responding jurisdictions has increased from 98 (2022) to 130 (2024), the results remain relatively the same, with 75% of jurisdictions being partially or not compliant with R.15.